Education guide - Better Access to mental health care for eligible practitioners and allied health professionals

 An eligible practitioner must assess the patient as having a mental disorder.
 The following practitioners can refer a patient:

-- an eligible practitioner who is managing the patient under a
+- an eligible practitioner who is managing the patient under a GPMHTP, referred psychiatrist assessment and management plan or shared care plan

-- a psychiatrist, or a paediatrician.
+- a paediatrician.

 If you’re not sure if your patient is eligible you can contact the referring medical practitioner.